2 ½ cups all-purpose flour

 4–6 tablespoons very cold water

 2 tablespoons cornstarch (a bit more if using frozen peaches)

 2 tablespoons bourbon

 Get IngredientsPowered by Chicory

-Bake 20 minutes.
-Reduce oven temperature to 375 degrees F. bake an additional 1 hour to 1 hour 15 minutes.
-Cool pie completely in pan.
-Serve with ice cream if desired. pie may be stored in an airtight container at room temperature for up to 3 days or frozen wrapped in parchment and foil and placed in a zipper bag for up to 3 months.
-Thaw in a 350 degrees F oven for about 30 minutes.
+Pie may be stored in an airtight container at room temperature for up to 3 days or frozen in quarters, wrapped in parchment and foil and placed in a zipper bag for up to three months.
+Thaw in a 350 degree F oven for about 30 minutes.